Ultra Mobile: Best plans, features, and everything you need to know

 Ultra's International Flex

-Ultra Mobile is one of the best choices for a new or temporary resident in the U.S. thanks to included support for international calling.
+Ultra Mobile is one of the best choices for a new or temporary resident in the U.S., thanks to included support for international calling.
 Ultra Mobile also has a tourist SIM available directly from T-Mobile stores.
 Whether you only need a few weeks or several months, Ultra Mobile has a great option available.

 Ultra's uTalk is a $10 add-on feature that's compatible with all Ultra Mobile plans.
 UTalk adds 39 international calling destinations with up to 1250 minutes included.
 If you are looking for calling support to more countries and don't want to worry about adding calling credit, uTalk is a great addition.

 Ultra Mobile Tourist is a SIM designed specifically for those visiting the United States.
-It comes with 3GB of high-speed data on the T-Mobile network, unlimited domestic talk, and text, and well 100 minutes of calling to Ultra's 80+ international destinations just like its other plans.
-This SIM lasts just three weeks, or 21 days, but should be a great fit for those that want to be in control of their phone service while visiting the U.S. as well as getting access to a U.S. phone number which can make things like booking reservations a whole lot easier.
+It comes with 3GB of high-speed data on the T-Mobile network, unlimited domestic talk and text, and 100 minutes of calling to Ultra's 80+ international destinations, just like its other plans.
+This SIM lasts just three weeks, or 21 days, but should be a great fit for those who want to be in control of their phone service while visiting the U.S. and getting access to a U.S. phone number that can make things like booking reservations a whole lot easier.

-Ultra's Flex plan isn't as simple as Ultra's other plans but can be a good fit for someone that doesn't need much data and wants to make a lot of calls to one of Ultra's Flex 15 Destinations.
+Ultra's Flex plan isn't as simple as Ultra's other plans but can be a good fit for someone who doesn't need much data and wants to make many calls to one of Ultra's Flex 15 Destinations.
 Unlimited calling is available to Brazil, Canada, China, France, Germany, Hong Kong, Ireland, Italy, Israel, Malaysia, Mexico, Singapore, South Korea, Thailand, and the United Kingdom.
 Unlimited nationwide talk and text are included as well as 500MB of high-speed data with rollover.

-Flex starts at $22 per month but can be reduced down to $12.50 if you either pay for four months upfront or bring four lines.
+Flex starts at $22 per month but can be reduced to $12.50 if you either pay for four months upfront or bring four lines.
 Data with rollover can be added as well at $5 for 500MB, $10 for 1GB, $20 for 2GB, $45 for 5GB, and $80 for 10GB.
 With these discounted data prices and rollover, Ultra Flex can be a great value for those that need this specific set of features.

 Coverage and 5G

-The T-Mobile network has some of the best coverage around with the largest 5G network with continued investment bringing 5G coverage to over 280 million people.
-Compared to the other carriers T-Mobile's 5G is available to more people and has great spectrum capacity thanks to its 2.5GHz Band N41.
+The T-Mobile network has some of the best coverage around with the largest 5G network with continued investment bringing 5G coverage to over 308 million people.

+Compared to the other carriers T-Mobile's 5G is available to more people and has great spectrum capacity thanks to its 2.5GHz Band n41.
 T-Mobile's LTE coverage is also quite strong though it falls short compared to its main rivals.
-In reality, most people should be covered by this network the vast majority of the time but if you find yourself in a rural area, you may encounter dead zones.
+In reality, most people should be covered by this network the vast majority of the time, but you may encounter dead zones if you find yourself in a rural area.

 How does Ultra Mobile stack up?

-Prepaid, data-focused carriers are springing up all over but one of the closest comparisons is Mint Mobile vs. Ultra Mobile.
-This is no accident as Ultra Mobile is Mint Mobile's parent company and the two share a lot of DNA.
+Prepaid, data-focused carriers are springing up all over, but one of the closest comparisons is Mint Mobile vs. Ultra Mobile.
+This is no accident as Ultra Mobile is Mint Mobile's parent company, and the two share a lot of DNA.
 If you don't need all of the international features included with Ultra's plans, Mint Mobile is a great alternative.

-Google Fi is another carrier with great international features but Fi focuses more on international travel with its data rates carrying over to hundreds of countries.
-Google Fi also supports eSIM on a handful of the best Android phones such as the Pixel 5 allowing for easier configuration of multiple SIMs if you have a phone number for another country.
+Google Fi is another carrier with great international features, but Fi focuses more on international travel with its data rates carrying over to hundreds of countries.
+Google Fi also supports eSIM on a handful of the best Android phones, such as the Pixel 5, allowing for easier configuration of multiple SIMs if you have a phone number for another country.

 Finally, Visible is a low-cost unlimited plan that uses Verizon's network.
-Visible has very few international features apart from free calling to a handful of countries including Canada and Mexico.
-Still, you get great coverage in the U.S. with unlimited data including hotspot support if you're trying to get by without paying for home Wi-Fi.
-Visible costs $40 per month with the option of bringing the cost down to $25 per month when you sign up for Visible's Party Pay feature.
+Visible has very few international features apart from free calling to a handful of countries, including Canada and Mexico.
+Still, you get great coverage in the U.S. with unlimited data, including hotspot support if you're trying to get by without paying for home Wi-Fi.
+Visible costs $40 per month, with the option of bringing the cost down to $25 per month when you sign up for Visible's Party Pay feature.

 Compatible phones

-Ultra Mobile uses T-Mobile's LTE and 5G network for its coverage meaning the vast majority of unlocked phones will work.
+Ultra Mobile uses T-Mobile's LTE and 5G network for its coverage, meaning most unlocked phones will work.
 That includes most if not all of the best Android phones.
-If you want access to 5G, your phone will need to support T-Mobile's 5G bands, however that's most 5G phones sold in the past year.
+If you want access to 5G, your phone will need to support T-Mobile's 5G bands; however, that's most 5G phones sold in the past year.
 You can check your IMEI when you sign up for service with Ultra Mobile.
 If you want to be sure you have the best possible 5G support, make sure your phone supports T-Mobile's Band n71 and Band n41.

-Finally, if you want, you can buy a phone directly from Ultra Mobile's website.
-This includes most of the best phones you can get such as the Galaxy S21 series, Google Pixel 5, and OnePlus 8 Pro.
-You can also get choose from a range of iPhones including the 11 series, 12 series, and SE.
-Phones purchased through Ultra Mobile's web store can be financed with Affirm.
+Finally, you can buy a phone directly from Ultra Mobile's website if you want.
+The site offers most of the best phones you can get, such as the Galaxy S21 series.
+You can also choose from a range of iPhones, including the 12 series, 13 series, and SE.
+You can finance phones purchased through Ultra Mobile's web store with Affirm.

 Ultra Mobile Deals

-Ultra Mobile's single-month unlimited plan is currently available for $39 per month with auto-renewal.
-This offer is available to new customers that sign up online.
-You can also save $4 per month on the 15GB single-month plan when with automatic renewal.
-The smaller plans can save $2 per month.
+Ultra Mobile offers discounts when you pay for more service upfront.
+You can choose any plan in three, six, and 12-month increments with greater discounts when you pay for more at once.
+Customers switching from AT&T or Verizon can get a free month of service when they sign up for a three-month plan.

-Ultra Mobile also has a referral program so you can earn a $10 bill credit for each friend that signs up.
-They must sign up using your specific link generated once you have your Ultra Mobile service activated and the credit won't appear until 30 days after activation.
+Ultra Mobile also has a referral program, so you can earn a $10 bill credit for each friend that signs up.
+They must sign up using your specific link generated once you have your Ultra Mobile service activated, and the credit won't appear until 30 days after activation.
 You can earn up to $100 per year.

-Samsung's Galaxy Note 10 gets some Galaxy S21 features with One UI 3.1

-Samsung's Galaxy Fold and Galaxy Note 10 series phones are now receiving the One UI 3.1 update.
-While the update is limited to Europe currently, it is likely to become more widely available next month.